develop-biology/bio.lib/README.md

 Since we have no need to modify `MySynapse` after we create it, we do not have to give the `MySynapse` type a name.

 ## Meta Programming and Inheritance
 There is no inheritance in Native Biology Code.
 This might be surprising considering how much inheritance is (ab)used in the C++ code underpinning the language.
-We believe a simple meta-programming along with native code rearrangement is cleaner and less error-prone.
+We believe it is cleaner and less error-prone to use a simple meta-programming along with native code rearrangement through self-reflection.

 Transcription Factors may perform arbitrary changes to the data structures they are applied to.
 For example: